FaizaSiddiqu/Hackathon/README.md

  Successful Deployment on Vercel (50 points): o Is the resume successfully deployed and accessible online via Vercel

-Milestone 3: Dynamic Resume Builder with Form (100 Points)
+# Milestone 3: Dynamic Resume Builder with Form
 Objective:
 Convert the static resume into a Dynamic Resume Builder where users can fill out a form, and the resume is generated based on their input.